August 30, 2024 · fp, go and language

 What is a Monad?

-Let's consider the == operator defined in the Eq class first.
-While commonly used for numbers and strings, the concept of equality can be extended to other data types as well.
-For example, we could define equality for a hypothetical "Fruit" type, allowing comparisons between apples and oranges.
+A Monad defines a way to sequence computations.
+For example, in Haskell, the Eq type class allows equality operations for various types.
+While commonly used for numbers and strings, the concept of equality can be extended to other data types.
+For instance, we could define equality for a hypothetical Fruit type, allowing comparisons between apples and oranges.
 Essentially, any type can be compared for equality as long as an appropriate Eq implementation exists.

 Similarly, the Monad class introduces the >>= (bind) operator: